VMWare ESX: Virtual Hard Disk FULL

 Example of my new Disk Configuration in “Disk Management”.
-To extend the virtual disk we need to go to diskpart and extent the volume.
+To extend the virtual disk we need to go to diskpart and extend the volume.

 I opened command prompt and opened diskpart; selected the volume and run extend.

-My virtual hard disk was full and I was not able to extend my basic disk with the additional 2GB I added to this configuration.
+My virtual hard disk was full and I was not able to extend my basic disk with the additional 2GB.
+I found the following two solutions how to extend the hard disk.

 - Shutdown the virtual machine